John Shelby Spong: Views on inclusion of women and LGBT people

-Spong was a strong advocate for expanding the role of women in the church.
+Spong advocated for expanding the role of women in the church.
 He was one of the first American bishops to ordain a woman into the clergy, in 1977, and he continued to support women's ordination throughout his career.
 Spong argued that the church needed to be more inclusive and accepting of diversity, including gender diversity.

-Spong was also a strong supporter of LGBTQ inclusion.
+Spong also supported LGBTQ inclusion.
 He was the first American bishop to ordain an openly gay man, Robert Williams, in 1989.
 Spong argued that the church needed to be more accepting of LGBTQ people and that traditional Christian beliefs about sexuality needed to be reinterpreted in light of modern knowledge and understanding.

 Writings

 Spong's writings relied on Biblical and non-Biblical sources and were influenced by modern critical analysis of these sources.
 He believed in a nuanced approach to scripture, informed by scholarship and compassion, which he argued can be consistent with both Christian tradition and a contemporary understanding of the universe.
-He is representative of a stream of thought with roots in the medieval universalism of Peter Abelard and the existentialism of Paul Tillich, whom he called his favorite theologian.
+Spong's writings display a stream of thought considered congruent with Peter Abelard and the existentialism of Paul Tillich, whom he called his favorite theologian.

 Spong's books include A New Christianity for a New World, Rescuing the Bible from Fundamentalism, and Why Christianity Must Change or Die.
 In A New Christianity for a New World, Spong argued for a fundamental rethinking of Christian belief away from Theism and outlined his ideas for doctrinal changes within Christianity in the modern world.
 In Rescuing the Bible from Fundamentalism, Spong challenged the literal interpretation of the Bible and argued for a more nuanced approach to scripture; he also argued that St. Paul was homosexual, a theme that was satirized in Gore Vidal's novel Live from Golgotha.
 In Why Christianity Must Change or Die, Spong contended that Christianity must adapt to the changing world or risk becoming irrelevant.
+The theological scholar Antony Alumkal has called Spong's writings on Jesus a "replica of the Jesus embraced by Unitarians in the late 19th and early 20th centuries."

 Spong's influence on the theological debate can be seen in the work of other theologians, such as Marcus Borg, John Dominic Crossan, and Karen Armstrong, who also challenged traditional Christian beliefs and called for a more inclusive and progressive faith.

-Criticism

-New Testament Catholic scholar Raymond E. Brown was critical of Spong's scholarship, referring to his studies as "amateur night".
-Spong frequently praised Brown's scholarship, though the affection was not returned, with Brown having commented that "Spong is complimentary in what he writes of me as a NT scholar; ...
-I hope I am not ungracious if in return I remark that I do not think that a single NT author would recognize Spong's Jesus as the figure being proclaimed or written about."

-Spong's ideas have been criticized by some other theologians, notably in 1998 by Rowan Williams, the Bishop of Monmouth, who later became the Archbishop of Canterbury.
-Williams described Spong's Twelve Points for Reform as embodying "confusion and misinterpretation".